krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 seems to be going in the right direction: for example, I've been able to view some clinician notes and renew prescriptions.
 So that's cool.

-### Questions I have about my patient portal
-What features does my patient portal have?
-How does that stack up against other patient portals?
-Can I integrate patient portal w/ my iPhone?
-Does it allow virtual/email visits?
-Can I email symptoms?
-How far back does my history go?
-Can I integrate this EHR/portal w/ any others?

-Does my portal:
-* show breakdown of charges for each visit
-* show paid/unpaid bills
-* give an option to pay or contest bills
-* provide ability to download my data in chosen format (CSV, JSON, whatever)
-* have the ability to schedule an appointment
-* provide cost estimates prior to care/service
-   - apparently controversial in US b/c of convoluted insurance arrangements w/ various institutions
-* list accepted insurance providers
-* list my allergies, meds
-* allow me to transfer into another EHR system for other care, if necessary
-* integrate w/ mobile or wearable devices
+In general, some nice-to haves include: virtual/email visits, ability to email doctor current symptoms, exploration of my medical history as far back as I choose, integration of data from multiple patient portals (e.g., integration of a patient portal with iPhone Health app), easy-to-understand breakdown of charges for each office visit (or digital communication), overview of paid and unpaid bills, intuitive process for paying or contesting bills, provision of downloadable medical data in chosen format (CSV, JSON, whatever), appointment scheduling, provision of cost estimates prior to care/service (apparently controversial in US b/c of convoluted insurance arrangements w/ various institutions), ability to sync consumer-grade bio/health data recorded from wearables and mobile appls (e.g., Fitbit, Apple Watch, sleep apps, etc).

 # Imagination Time
 Imagine a recommendation engine using EHRs:  your various lab tests and biometrics are most like these other people, who have required surgery X -- ask your doc!